az0422/yolov8nd/docs/en/hub/cloud-training.md

 ## Monitor Your Training

-Once the model and mode of training have been selected, you can monitor the training procedure on the `Train` section with the link provided in the terminal (on your agent/Google Colab) or a button from Ultralytics Cloud.
+Once the model and mode of training have been selected, you can monitor the training procedure on the `Train` section with the link provided in the terminal (on your agent/Google Colab) or a button from yolov8nd Cloud.

 ![Monitor your Training](https://github.com/ultralytics/ultralytics/assets/19519529/316f8301-0d60-465e-8c99-aa3daf66433c)